-Since I released my book, FOOD YOGA – Nourishing Body, Mind & Soul I have seen that other people are using the term food yogi or food yoga to promote their healthy lifestyle or cooking courses.
+Since the release of the book, FOOD YOGA – Nourishing Body, Mind & Soul, the author, Paul Rodney Turner, has seen that other people are using the term food yogi or food yoga to promote their healthy lifestyle or cooking courses.
 However, there is a standard for what constitutes a food yogi.
-As a long time practitioner of bhakti yoga (33 years), director of the world’s largest vegan food relief and author of FOOD YOGA – Nourishing Body, Mind & Soul I carry the responsibility for the definition of food yoga and a food yogi.
-I want to make that clear here.
+As a long time practitioner of bhakti yoga (40 years), and director of the world’s largest vegan food relief and author of FOOD YOGA – Nourishing Body, Mind & Soul Turner carries the responsibility for the definition of food yoga and a food yogi.
+He wants to make that clear here.

 What Food Yoga is

 ART: An individual’s creative expression of love and devotion using food as the medium;